Sparks station

 The Sparks station is a former passenger train station in Sparks, Nevada.
+The city of Sparks was established to furnish the Southern Pacific shops which were established at the site.
+Passenger service to the station lasted from 1904 to 2009.

+History

-After Southern Pacific acquired formal ownership of the Overland Route, they sought to realign the route east of Reno.
-The new alignment would require bypassing Wadsworth, where the railroad had sited its division terminal and shops.
-Thus, the company acquired a swampy tract on the line in 1902 and built up the land to construct the yards at what would become Sparks.
-On July 4, 1904, Southern Pacific moved their division terminal from to what would become Sparks.
-Many of the town's buildings were loaded on flat cars and relocated to the new site.
+After Southern Pacific acquired formal ownership of the Overland Route, they sought to realign the line east of Reno.
+The original tracks of the first transcontinental railroad had been laid along what became Prater Way due to flooding along the builders' anticipated route.
+The new alignment would additionally bypass Wadsworth, where the railroad had sited its division terminal and shops.
+Thus, the company acquired a swampy tract on the line in 1902 and built up the land to construct the rail yards at what would become Sparks.
+The Wadsworth depot was dismantled and reassembled on the new site.
+On June 19, 1904, Southern Pacific formally moved their division terminal to Sparks.
+Many of Wadsworth's buildings were loaded on flat cars and relocated to the new site, as the company offered its employees plots of land for a nominal fee of $1.

 Amtrak (the National Railroad Passenger Corporation) service commenced when the company assumed passenger operations in the United States in 1971.
 Sparks was served daily by the Amtrak California Zephyr, running once daily between Chicago, Illinois, and Emeryville, California (in the San Francisco Bay Area).